julien6/CybMASDE/wiki/docs/cli_reference.md

 ### Description

-Run only the **Modeling** activity — generating or loading an environment.
+Run only the **Modeling** activity, generating or loading an environment.

 ### Syntax